We support entrepreneurs that boldly reshape mobility.

 Chris earned his Bachelor of Business Administration (with distinction) from the University of Michigan’s Ross School of Business and is a CFA charterholder.
 He lives in Plymouth, Michigan with his wife and son.

 Dan is excited by the far-reaching impact that new mobility solutions are already making across countless industries globally, and he has a soft spot for ambitious entrepreneurs who recognize the breadth at which mobility technologies can be applied.
 As a firm believer that you don’t always have to re-invent the wheel to revolutionize an industry, Dan has an equal appreciation for bold “moonshot” ideas and for finding innovative ways to apply proven technologies to legacy processes and solutions.

-Currently, Dan serves as a Board Observer to Ouster and CelLink, but you’ll find him regularly engaged across the broader portfolio (most frequently with Ike and Elementum) and since joining Fontinalis in 2014, Dan has played an active role in the investment and due diligence processes for most of Fontinalis’ portfolio companies.
+Currently, Dan serves as a board observer to CelLink, and he previously served as a board observer to Ouster prior to its public listing in early 2021.
+In addition to his board roles, Dan remains engaged across the broader portfolio, and since joining Fontinalis in 2014 he has played an active role in the investment and due diligence processes for many of Fontinalis’ portfolio companies.

 Previously, Dan spent his early career supporting entrepreneurs and business owners to grow and exit their companies through his role as an investment banker with PMCF.
 During his time at PMCF, Dan worked primarily with manufacturing companies where he gained an appreciation for building (and moving) physical goods and the importance of staying ahead of the competitive curve by prioritizing robotics, automation, and supply chain initiatives.